 For a very long time, Africa has been dying to share its passions, potentials and stories with the rest of the world.
 Unfortunately, these desires were quickly dampened by the lack of an appropriate channel through which the people could share their “African experiences” by themselves.
 This brought about a very one sided and Eurocentric perspective, that starved the world of Africa’s colorful, vibrant, inspiring and diverse creative scene.
-Thankful to the social media there has been a significant break through unwarranted barriers, resulting to an evident change of perceptions in regards to the African people and their cultures.
+Thankful to the social media there has been a significant break through unwarranted barriers, resulting to an evident change of perceptions with regards to the African people and their cultures.
 These changes can be noticed in our daily interactions with people from different cultural backgrounds as we engage in conversations relating to Africa.

 As air is to man, so is the social media today to the creative African scene.
 In just a few years, these online platforms have greatly improved the level of interconnectedness within the African continent; building bridges of mutual understanding and sharing between contemporary Africa and the rest of the world.
 “The social media is showing how people of African descent see their homeland or country.
 Social media is a platform where everyone can express his feelings and share ideas.
 That’s why it’s important to address social media and creative Africa together.”– Beatrace Angut Oola, Fashion Africa Now.
 In commemoration of the Social Media Week 2017, a high-profile international panel of African entrepreneurs in Lagos, New York and Hamburg ceased the opportunity to stress on the importance of the social media for the creative African scene, using their success stories as key references.
 The panellists included: Mai Atafo (Fashion designer & entrepreneur), Funmi Fagbemi (Entrepreneur & Founder of VR Creative Agency), Kukua Odoi (Entrepreneur, Founder, African Prints in Fashion (APiF), Beatrace Angut Oola (Fashion Entrepreneur & Consultant, Founder, APYA Productions & Fashion Africa Now).